robert7/nixnote2/README.md

 This should work out of the box, no fiddling with any dependencies is needed.
 The created binary image should work on all ~recent distributions (at least in theory).
-Basic docker familiarity with docker is probably quite helpful.
+Basic docker familiarity with docker is helpful.

 More info in: [DOCKER README](docs/DOCKER-README.md)